Off Label Prescription Drug Attorney & Off Label Pharmaceuticals Sales for False Claims Act Case

 “Big Pharma” (the major pharmaceutical companies) will have a strong incentive for their drugs to be prescribed to help or cure as many conditions as possible, since increased prescriptions drive up profits.
 As a result, these companies may actively engage in practices to promote “off-label” prescriptions, including engaging in tactics such as:

 - Encouraging sales reps to actively market such off-label uses to physicians and providers,

 - Improperly promoting off label drugs through marketing materials or inappropriate use of physicians as salespeople.

 - Paying commissions and kickbacks based upon off-label prescriptions (which might be paid to both sales reps and physician/provider offices), and

 - Engaging in illegal tactics to mask off-label uses through deceptive coding (which can include sales reps showing physicians/providers and their staff how to bill for off label use in a way that Medicare and Medicaid may not notice, or otherwise use such deceptive coding practices)

-If you are aware of the above or other illegal practices involving “off-label” sales or off label prescription fraud, please call me to learn about the options that are available to exposing this fraud against the federal government.
+If you are aware of the above or other illegal practices involving “off-label” sales, “off-label drug promotion, “off-label” medical equipment sales, or off-label prescription fraud, please call me to learn about the options that are available to exposing this type of fraud against the federal government.
 If a False Claim Act case is initiated, as the whistleblower or “relator” (the person exposing the fraud) you may be entitled to compensation of up to 30% of the funds recovered for illegal wrongdoing.